skydread1/portfolio/README.md

 The markdown content is converted into [hiccup](https://github.com/weavejester/hiccup) (a clojure-friendly markup) and the post/vignette configurations are made in EDN which is validated at compile time with a [malli](https://github.com/metosin/malli) schema.

+At compile time, a RSS feed is generated for the clojure blog posts using [clj-rss](https://github.com/yogthos/clj-rss).

 The app is deployed on **Netlify** every time a branch is merged to master.

 ## 🔷 Features